cchitsiang/awesome-stars/topics.md

 ## programming

-- [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - A resource to help you learn system design.
+- [systemdesign42/system-design](https://github.com/systemdesign42/system-design) - A resource to help you become good at system design.
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 - [jevonmao/PermissionsSwiftUI](https://github.com/jevonmao/PermissionsSwiftUI) - A SwiftUI package to beautifully display and handle permissions.